NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Organisational-Reference-Data/Home/FHIR-Assets/All-Assets/Profiles/UKCore-OrganizationAffiliation.page.md

 # {{page-title}}

 The profile is provided for implementation guidance:
 - it is not necessary to reference the profile in the Resource.meta.
-Reference: {{pagelink:Home/Examples/Example---An-active.md}}